StueyMC/Visualizations/Examples/Tabulator/UserGuide.md

   - Global setting `Resizable` needs to be enabled (see [Global Settings](#global-settings) for more details)
 - `Top Calculation` - Show column calculations at the top of the column.
   - Global setting `Top Column Calculations` needs to be enabled (see [Global Settings](#global-settings) for more details)
-- `Bottom Calculation` - Show column calculations at the bottom of the column.
-  - Global setting `Bottom Column Calculations` needs to be enabled (see [Global Settings](#global-settings) for more details)

 ---